elimeluap/JavaScript-Projects/README.md

 # JavaScript Projects

+## About the project

-Various projects to practice JavaScript
+Various small projects to practice Vanilla JavaScript.

+All the projects are hosted on my CodePen.

+You can find the links below.

 |  #  |                                              Project                                              |                         Live Demo                          |
 | :-: | :-----------------------------------------------------------------------------------------------: | :--------------------------------------------------------: |